1GORDON/my-portfolio/README.md

 ## Built With

-- html and css
+- HTML and CSS
-- linters
+- Linters

 ## Getting Started